Current term (Fall 2024)

-This term I’m an instructor for the course “Calculus of Several Variables” (MATH 231) at Penn State.
+This term I’m an instructor for the course “Ordinary and Partial Differential Equations” (MATH 251) at Penn State.
 Further information about the course is available on the Canvas webpage.

 Previous terms